torvalds/linux/Documentation/networking/timestamping.rst

 space is responsible to ensure that multiple processes don't interfere with each other and that the settings are reset.

-Any process can read the actual configuration by passing this structure to ioctl(SIOCGHWTSTAMP) in the same way.
+Any process can read the actual configuration by requesting tsconfig netlink socket ``ETHTOOL_MSG_TSCONFIG_GET``.

+The legacy configuration is the use of the ioctl(SIOCSHWTSTAMP) with a pointer to a struct ifreq whose ifr_data points to a struct hwtstamp_config.
+The tx_type and rx_filter are hints to the driver what it is expected to do.
+If the requested fine-grained filtering for incoming packets is not supported, the driver may time stamp more than just the requested types of packets. ioctl(SIOCGHWTSTAMP) is used in the same way as the ioctl(SIOCSHWTSTAMP).
 However, this has not been implemented in all drivers.

 ::